 Welcome to 2022 – the year when Formula 1 hopes to transform itself into a far more open and competitive championship with a package of rule changes.
 Here’s another chance to read our guide to what’s new

-Formula 1 has revealed its promotional car for the new 2022 regulations at Silverstone ahead of the British GP.
+Formula 1 revealed its promotional car for the new 2022 regulations at Silverstone ahead of the British Grand Prix last year.

-The regulations were originally intended for this season before being postponed thanks to the impact of the COVID-19 pandemic.
+The regulations were originally intended for the 2021 season before being postponed thanks to the impact of the COVID-19 pandemic.

-Thursday’s event is effectively a relaunch rather than the revealing of something brand new, as teams have long been working on designing cars to the already-published rules and F1 had originally launched the package to the public in late 2019 when it was due to arrive for 2021.
+The event was effectively a relaunch rather than the revealing of something brand new, as teams have long been working on designing cars to the already-published rules and F1 had originally launched the package to the public in late 2019 when it was due to arrive for 2021.